HomeBlogFederal Government Audiometric Testing Platform Procurement Guide

 • Privacy Act and HIPAA compliance: BAA execution, SORN compatibility, access and amendment rights support

-• Section 508 accessibility: VPAT submission, WCAG 2.0 AA conformance
+• Section 508: VPAT submission, WCAG 2.0 AA conformance

 Frequently Asked Questions

-What are the key functional requirements for a federal audiometric testing platform?
+What are the key functional requirements?

 What federal information security requirements apply?